oracle/oracle-database-operator/docs/multitenant/ords-based/README.md

 ## OCI OKE (Kubernetes Cluster)

-You can use an [OKE in Oracle Cloud Infrastructure][okelink] to configure the controllers for PDB lifecycle management. **Note that there is no restriction about container database location; it can be anywhere (on cloud or on-premises).**
+You can use an [OKE in Oracle Cloud Infrastructure][okelink] to configure the controllers for PDB lifecycle management. **Note that there is no restriction about container database location; it can be anywhere (on Cloud or on-premises).**
 To quickly create an OKE cluster in your OCI cloud environment you can use the following [link](./provisioning/quickOKEcreation.md).
-In this setup example [provisioning example setup](./provisioning/example_setup_using_oci_oke_cluster.md), the Container Database is running on a OCI Exadata Database Cluster.
+In this setup example [provisioning example setup](./provisioning/example_setup_using_oci_oke_cluster.md), the Container Database is running on an OCI Exadata Database Cluster.

 ## Oracle REST Data Service (ORDS) Image

-  The PDB Database controllers require a pod running a dedicated rest server image based on [ORDS][ordsdoc].
-Read the following [link](./provisioning/ords_image.md) to build the ords images.
+The PDB Database controllers require a pod running a dedicated REST server image based on [ORDS][ordsdoc].
+Read the following [document on ORDS images](./provisioning/ords_image.md) to build the ORDS images.

 ## Kubernetes Secrets

-  Multitenant Controllers use Kubernetes secrets to store the required credential and https certificates.
+  Multitenant Controllers use Kubernetes Secrets to store the required credential and HTTPS certificates.

-  **Note** <span style="color:red"> In multi namespace environment you have to create specific secrets for each namespaces </span>
+  **Note** <span style="color:red"> In multi-namespace environments you must create specific Secrets for each namespaces. </span>

 ### Secrets for CERTIFICATES

-Create the certificates and key on your local host and use them to create the Kubernetes secret.
+Create the certificates and key on your local host, and then use them to create the Kubernetes Secret.

 ```bash
 openssl genrsa -out ca.key 2048